paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-021-federal-insurance-contributions-act.md

     (iii) a restaurant revitalization grant under section 5003 of the American Rescue Plan Act of 2021.

-  (B) *Application where ppp loans not forgiven* — The Secretary shall issue guidance providing that payroll costs paid during the covered period shall not fail to be treated as qualified sick leave wages under this section by reason of subparagraph (A)(i) to the extent that—
+  (B) *Application where PPP loans not forgiven* — The Secretary shall issue guidance providing that payroll costs paid during the covered period shall not fail to be treated as qualified sick leave wages under this section by reason of subparagraph (A)(i) to the extent that—

     (i) a covered loan of the taxpayer under section 7(a)(37) of the Small Business Act is not forgiven by reason of a decision under section 7(a)(37)(J) of such Act, or